Resources

 LLM-specific channel: #course-llm-zoomcamp in the DataTalks.Club Slack workspace.

-Use this channel for all LLM-specific questions, homework discussion, and project Q+A. Use threads when replying.
-Don’t tag instructors.
+Use this channel for LLM-specific questions, homework discussion, and project Q+A. Use threads when replying.
+Do not tag instructors.
 For all DTC Slack channels, see the Slack guide.

 Telegram

-LLM announcements channel: t.me/llm_zoomcamp.
-Announcement-only; questions are not monitored there.
-Telegram messages are auto-reposted to Slack.
+Use t.me/llm_zoomcamp for LLM announcements.
+It is announcement-only, so questions are not monitored there and Telegram messages are auto-reposted to Slack.

 Newsletter